-Figure 2: Overview of soil microbial field sampling and analysis workflow
+Figure 2: Overview of soil microbial field sampling and analysis workflow.
+The 20m x 20m grey region in center of plot is not sampled for soils to minimuze distrubance to plant communities.

 3.1 Spatial Sampling Design

 Microbial metagenomics sampling is executed at all NEON sites.
 A summary of the spatial design for the aquatic and terrestrial sampling is provided here.
 More comprehensive descriptions for soil (DP1.10086) and aquatic surface water (DP1.20138 for surface water and DP0.20270.001 for benthic) sampling can be found in the associated Data Product User Guides.